fufuok/utils/DOC.md

 func CutBytes(s, sep []byte) (before, after []byte, found bool)
 ```

-CutBytes slices s around the first instance of sep\, returning the text before and after sep\.
-The found result reports whether sep appears in s\.
-If sep does not appear in s\, cut returns s\, nil\, false\.
+CutBytes slices s around the first instance of sep, returning the text before and after sep.
+The found result reports whether sep appears in s.
+If sep does not appear in s, cut returns s, nil, false.

-Cut returns slices of the original slice s\, not copies\.
-Ref: go1\.18
+Cut returns slices of the original slice s, not copies.
+Ref: go1.18

 ## func CutString